gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ---

-`iso_checksum` is the sha256sum of the iso file that we are using.
-To get he `sha256sum` run the following in the linux terminal.
+`iso_checksum` is the `sha256sum` of the iso file that we are using.
+To get the `sha256sum` run the following in the linux terminal.

 ```bash
 sha256sum ./x86-ubuntu-24-04.gz
 ```

-- Update the file and shell provisioners: Lets remove the file provisioners as we dont need to transfer the files again
+- **Update the file and shell provisioners:** Let's remove the file provisioners as we dont need to transfer the files again.
-- Boot command: As we are not installing ubuntu.
-We can write the commands to login and any other commands we need like setting up network or ssh.
-Lets update the boot command to login and enable network.
+- **Boot command:** As we are not installing ubuntu, we can write the commands to login along with any other commands we need (e.g. setting up network or ssh).
+Let's update the boot command to login and enable network:

 ```hcl
 "<wait30>",